k3rn3lpanicc/ccc-demo/README.md

 This is a proof-of-concept betting platform where:

-- **Users vote privately** on options A or B with ETH stakes via a web interface
+- **Users vote privately** on options A or B with USDC tokens via a web interface
 - **Individual votes remain encrypted** throughout the voting period
 - **Vote distribution is revealed periodically** (every 5 votes) to prevent identification
 - **Two metrics tracked**: A-ratio (vote count) and A-funds-ratio (funds amount)